Finding Contentment and Joy in the Christian Life

 For years, I struggled with finding contentment and joy as a Christian.
 I felt purposeless, unfulfilled, and often found myself fighting with depression.
 To me, it seemed like contentment was some mystical state of being that eluded me.
 I would re-read Paul’s New Testament letters trying to decipher how he found contentment as an apostle who was beaten, shipwrecked, and imprisoned.
 I would ask God to help me find contentment in prayer.
 Eventually, God helped me to understand the secret to contentment and how to find joy in my walk of faith.

-The Secret to Contentment and Joy
+The Secret to Biblical Contentment and Joy

 In the Bible, you’ll find examples of finding content even while suffering from the books of Ezra, Nehemiah, Esther, Jeremiah, and Daniel.
 In the book of Jeremiah (Jeremiah 29:1-14), we see God calling for His people to find contentment in a difficult circumstance in the future.
 They were to “seek the welfare of [a] city” while being exiled for seventy years as a punishment for sin.
 After seventy years, God promised that a remnant of the Israelites would return to Israel (Jeremiah 29:14).